|Atomic Mass||118.71 g.mol -1|

 - This element exists in the form of igneous rocks of the Earth’s crust at about a concentration of 0.001 percent, which is assumed to be scarce rather than rare;

 - It is abundantly found like the other elements such as cobalt, copper, nickel, cerium, lead.

-- At room temperature, there is no effect of oxygen and water over tin.
+- At room temperature, there is no effect of oxygen and water over the tin.
 It is also resistant to corrosion.
 This is the reason it is used as a coating for other metals.

 - At higher temperatures, the metal forms its oxide when reacted with water and oxygen.

-- Tin has about two different forms (or allotropes) which are in the form of white and gray.
+- Tin has about two different forms (or allotropes) which are in the form of white and grey.

-- The gray metal changes its color to white at temperatures of above 13.2 °C and very rapidly above 100 °C. This metal has about 10 naturally occurring isotopes with different mass numbers.
+- The grey metal changes its colour to white at temperatures of above 13.2 °C and very rapidly above 100 °C. This metal has about 10 naturally occurring isotopes with different mass numbers.